 To understand how ratchet charges are calculated, we’ve provided a useful diagram showing when and how penalties are applied during ratchet season.
 Please refer to the chart below for further information on how the process works.

-By knowing your maximum daily energy limit, it is possible to monitor your energy use to avoid exceeding the DMSOQ cap.
+By knowing your maximum daily gas limit, it is possible to monitor your usage to avoid exceeding the DMSOQ cap.
 However, if you find that you regularly use more energy than your limit permits, you can review your DMSOQs with your supplier who will be able to provide you with the information needed to make an informed decision.
 This may provide greater flexibility, and could help to avoid future ratcheting penalties.

 Once a customer requests an increase, the supplier will send the request for approval from the network.

 For more information on ratchet charges, please don’t hesitate contact the Corporate Sales team on 0161 837 3356.